thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 > [!NOTE]
 > **Don't have the YCB Dataset Downloaded?**
 >
 > You can find instructions for downloading the YCB dataset [here](../getting-started.md#41-download-the-ycb-dataset).
-Alternatively, you can run these experiments using the built-in Habitat primitives, such as `capsule3DSolid` and `cubeSolid`.
-Simply replace the `object_names` parameter in the `train_dataloader_args`.
+Alternatively, you can run these experiments using the builtin Habitat primitives, such as `capsule3DSolid` and `cubeSolid`.
+Simply change the items in the  `object_names` list.
 >